-- (c) "Business Connections" include, but are not limited to: - (A) Knowingly providing anything of value to a person or business licensed as a distillery or dispenser, to an agent licensed by the Commission, or to any distillery whose products are sold in Oregon, in return for something of value.
-This rule does not, however, prohibit persons and licensees from providing commodities and services to each other that they routinely provide to the general public under the same terms; - (B) Partnerships with a person or business licensed as a distillery or dispenser, to an agent licensed by the Commission, or to any distillery whose products are sold in Oregon, and similar ventures formed for the purpose of making profit. - (d) "Knowingly" means a person actually knew or reasonably should have known; - (e) "Household" means all persons living as a family unit in the same dwelling; - (f) "Immediate Family" means spouse and juvenile dependent children. - (2) Additional Prohibitions: - (a) No retail sales agent or member of the agent's household or immediate family may be employed by a business that is licensed as a distillery or dispenser or by an agent licensed by the Commission unless: - (A) The persons' job duties do not include involvement with that portion of the business that requires an alcoholic beverage license to operate; or - (B) The person exercises no management control over that portion of the business that requires an alcoholic beverage license to operate. - (b) No retail sales agent or member of the agent's household or immediate family may be employed by any distillery whose products are sold in Oregon. - (3) Reporting Requirements: - (a) All retail sales agent applicants must complete and sign a form describing any financial interest or business connection the applicant or any person in the applicant's household or immediate family has, that the applicant would reasonably know of, with a distillery, dispenser or agent licensed by the Commission or a distillery whose products are sold in Oregon.
+(c) "Business Connections" include, but are not limited to:

+(A) Knowingly providing anything of value to a person or business licensed as a distillery or Full On-Premises Sales or to any distillery whose products are sold in Oregon, in return for something of value.
+This rule does not, however, prohibit persons and licensees from providing commodities and services to each other that they routinely provide to the general public under the same terms;

+(B) Partnerships with a person or business licensed as a distillery or Full On-Premises Sales, or to any distillery whose products are sold in Oregon, and similar ventures formed for the purpose of making profit,

+(d) "Knowingly" means a person actually knew or reasonably should have known;

+(e) "Household" means all persons living as a family unit in the same dwelling;

+(f) "Immediate Family" means spouse and juvenile dependent children.

+(2) Additional Prohibitions:

+(a) No retail sales agent or member of the agents household or immediate family may be employed by a business that is licensed as a distillery or Full On-Premises Sales unless:

+(A) The persons job duties do not include involvement with that portion of the business that requires an alcoholic beverage license to operate; or

+(B) The person exercises no management control over that portion of the business that requires an alcoholic beverage license to operate.

+(b) No retail sales agent or member of the agents household or immediate family may be employed by any distillery whose products are sold in Oregon.

+(3) Reporting Requirements:

+(a) All retail sales agent applicants must complete and sign a form describing any financial interest or business connection the applicant or any person in the applicants household or immediate family has, that the applicant would reasonably know of, with a distillery, Full On-Premises Sales or a distillery whose products are sold in Oregon.
 The Commission will determine whether any prohibited interest or connection exists.
-An applicant or person in the applicant's household or immediate family who has a prohibited interest or connection must divest the interest or connection before the Commission appoints the applicant; - (b) A retail sales agent must report, to the agent's district manager, any prohibited interest or connection with a distillery, dispenser or agent licensed by the Commission or a distillery whose products are sold in Oregon as soon as the agent would reasonably know of the interest or connection.
+An applicant or person in the applicants household or immediate family who has a prohibited interest or connection must divest the interest or connection before the Commission appoints the applicant;

+(b) A retail sales agent must report, to the agents district manager, any prohibited interest or connection with a distillery, Full On-Premises Sales or a distillery whose products are sold in Oregon as soon as the agent would reasonably know of the interest or connection.
 If ORS 471.710(3) or this rule prohibits the interest or connection, the Commission will set a reasonable time period for divestiture.
-If the retail sales agent, household member or immediate family member fails to divest, the Commission will terminate the agent's contract. - (4) Gifts and Gratuities: No retail sales agent will accept any gift, gratuity or thing of value from any alcoholic beverage licensee, except that a retail sales agent may accept: - (a) Items totalling \$25 or less per year per alcoholic beverage licensee offered to retail sales agents as customers of the licensee as long as the items are offered on an equal basis to all customers irrespective of any connection to the Commission; - (b) Food and beverages provided for immediate consumption at a convention or a business conference or meeting that are offered to all participants irrespective of any connection to the Commission; - (c) A non-alcoholic beverage for immediate consumption that a licensee offers at a business meeting; - (d) Items offered to all participants at a convention irrespective of any connection to the Commission. - (5) Disciplinary Actions: The Commission will appropriately discipline a retail sales agent who:
+If the retail sales agent, household member or immediate family member fails to divest, the Commission will terminate the agents contract.

+(4) Gifts and Gratuities: No retail sales agent will accept any gift, gratuity or thing of value from any alcoholic beverage licensee, except that a retail sales agent may accept:

+(a) Items totaling \$25 or less per year per alcoholic beverage licensee offered to retail sales agents as customers of the licensee as long as the items are offered on an equal basis to all customers irrespective of any connection to the Commission;

+(b) Food and beverages provided for immediate consumption at a convention or a business conference or meeting that are offered to all participants irrespective of any connection to the Commission;

+(c) A non-alcoholic beverage for immediate consumption that a licensee offers at a business meeting;

+(d) Items offered to all participants at a convention irrespective of any connection to the Commission.

+(5) Disciplinary Actions: The Commission will appropriately discipline a retail sales agent who: